 Lupron works by reducing the overall levels of estrogen in the body.
 Estrogen is what causes the tissues inside the uterus to grow.

-When you first begin treatment with Lupron, the estrogen levels in your body increase for one or two weeks.
+When you first begin treatment with Lupron, the estrogen levels in your body increase for 1 or 2 weeks.
 Some women experience a worsening of their symptoms during this time.

 After a few weeks, your estrogen levels will decrease, stopping ovulation and your period.
 At this point, you should experience relief from your endometriosis pain and symptoms.